UWrc/UWrc.github.io/docs/hyak101/basics/arrays.md

 ### Array Jobs

 It can be useful to run an array job when you want to run a command multiple times with different parameters or execute the same command on multiple files.
 This is a common technique for testing different configurations in a simulation.
 Array jobs are also useful in situations where you want to run the same analysis on different datasets.
-Let's run an array job with  `loop_array.slurm` located in the basics directory. [**Click here to return to the Set Up steps**](https://hyak.uw.edu/docs/hyak101/basics/jobs#set-up) in the previous section if you can't find this script.
+Let's run an array job with  `loop_array.slurm` located in the basics directory. [<ins>**Click here to return to the Set Up steps**</ins>](https://hyak.uw.edu/docs/hyak101/basics/jobs#set-up) in the previous section if you can't find this script.

 ```js
 nano loop_array.slurm